 The cat left the doorway then, down the hall, past one bedroom and the next, down the stairwell and to the front door.
 He pushed his bloated body through, for he’d demanded meal after meal after meal now that his human was firmly under his control, and, with some effort – the first real effort he’d had to expend during this mission to Earth – finally made it out into the night.

 Standing in the middle of the quiet street, Kevin lifted his face to the sky.

 “MEOWWW!” he called.
 “MEOWWW!”

 A star in the night sky winked, then grew brighter, larger, a glowing orb headed straight for the animal at impossible speeds.

 “MEOW!”
 Kevin said excitedly, just before the spaceship came to a stop a hundred meters above his head.
-A beam of light encircled him, and he could feel the pull.
+A beam of light engulfed him, and he could feel the pull.
 His real self, the essence of his being, was pulled from the animal, a strange gray smoke rising up through the light.